Harold James Nicholson: Early life and education

 Harold James "Jim" Nicholson was born on November 17, 1950, in Woodburn, Oregon.
 The son of a career Air Force officer, Nicholson found it difficult to make friends, due to his innate shyness and the constant relocation of his father's change in duty station.
 He attended Desert High School at Edwards Air Force Base in California, from grades nine through eleven.
 His family moved again, and he attended grade twelve at Novato High School in Marin County, California, graduating in 1969.
 That was the same year the high school had been known for a massive sit-in protest against the Vietnam War, but Nicholson refused to participate, partly because few friends had invited him to participate to begin with but also out of respect for his father.

-While attending Oregon State University, he met fellow student Laura Sue Cooper (born April 1, 1955) in a fencing class.
+While attending Oregon State University (OSU), he met fellow student Laura Sue Cooper (born April 1, 1955) in a fencing class.
 While they both were shy people who formed an attachment, they had different outlooks on life.
 She later admitted she was a half-hippie who had some countercultural leanings and concerns against US involvement overseas, whereas he was taking Reserve Officers Training Corps classes in an attempt to go into his father's line of work.
 When Nicholson graduated OSU in 1973, he was commissioned as a second lieutenant in the Army.
 Cooper, who was younger, abandoned a possible return to school, in order to marry Nicholson.